 Osteomyelitis is inflammation of the bone and marrow and is most commonly found in the femur and tibia.
 People with pressure ulcers and foot injuries due to diabetic neuropathy are more likely to experience this complication.
 Osteomyelitis is the result of diminished blood flow to certain areas, like the hips, lower back, and legs.

 People with skin ulcers around the genitals, buttocks, or tailbone tend to have increased risk of developing sepsis, because feces and urine may come in contact with the wounds.
+Infected wounds can lead to sepsis.
 If they are wearing adult diapers, that enclosed, warm, humid environment allows pathogenic germ colonization, especially at more advanced stages of skin damage.

 Because preexisting conditions, such as diabetes, increase the risk of ulcers, people with these diseases should examine the skin of their legs and soles of the feet regularly and ensure their toenails are always smoothly trimmed, to prevent injury.
 For preventing ulcers related to poor circulation, doctors recommend wearing compression socks and keeping legs elevated.
 If a sore is discovered, the best way to prevent it from worsening is to wash it with a mild soap daily, dry well, and carefully apply a dressing.